Elizabeth of Hungary: Widowhood

 Elizabeth's life changed irrevocably on 11 September 1227 when Louis, en route to join the Sixth Crusade, died of a fever in Otranto, Italy, just a few weeks before the birth of her daughter Gertrude.
-Upon hearing the news of her husband's death, Elizabeth reportedly said, "He is dead.
+Upon hearing the news of her husband's death, the 20-year-old Elizabeth reportedly said, "He is dead.
 He is dead.
 It is to me as if the whole world died today."
 His remains were returned to Elizabeth in 1228 and entombed at the abbey of Reinhardsbrunn.

 After Louis' death, his brother, Henry Raspe, assumed the regency during the minority of Elizabeth's eldest child, Hermann (1222–1241).
 After bitter arguments over the disposal of her dowry—a conflict in which Konrad was appointed as the official Defender of her case by Pope Gregory IX—Elizabeth left the court at Wartburg and moved to Marburg in Hesse.

-Up to 1888 it was believed, on account of the testimony of one of Elizabeth's servants during the canonization process, that Elizabeth was driven from Wartburg in the winter of 1227 by her brother-in-law, Heinrich Raspe, who acted as regent for her son, then only five years old.
-About 1888 various investigators (Börner, Mielke, Wenck, E. Michael, etc.) asserted that Elizabeth left Wartburg voluntarily.
-She was not able at the castle to follow Konrad's command to eat only food obtained in a way that was certainly right and proper.
+Her move seems to have been partly influenced by Konrad's strict dietary commands, which could not be met at Wartburg.

 Following her husband's death, Elizabeth made solemn vows to Konrad similar to those of a nun.
 These vows included celibacy, as well as complete obedience to Konrad as her confessor and spiritual director.
 Konrad's treatment of Elizabeth was extremely harsh, and he held her to standards of behavior which were almost impossible to meet.
 Among the punishments he is alleged to have ordered were physical beatings; he also ordered her to send away her three children.
 Her pledge to celibacy proved a hindrance to her family's political ambitions.
 Elizabeth was more or less held hostage at Pottenstein, the castle of her uncle, Bishop Ekbert of Bamberg, in an effort to force her to remarry.
 Elizabeth, however, held fast to her vow, even threatening to cut off her own nose so that no man would find her attractive enough to marry.

 Elizabeth's second child Sophie of Thuringia (1224–1275) married Henry II, Duke of Brabant, and was the ancestress of the Landgraves of Hesse, since in the War of the Thuringian Succession she won Hesse for her son Heinrich I, called the Child.
 Elizabeth's third child, Gertrude of Altenberg (1227–1297), was born several weeks after the death of her father; she became abbess of the monastery of Altenberg Abbey, Hesse near Wetzlar.

 Elizabeth built a hospital at Marburg for the poor and the sick with the money from her dowry, where she and her companions cared for them.